Real Fábrica del Buen Retiro: History

-1700s
+18th century

 The factory was founded in 1760 on a site in the Buen Retiro park which at that time was the private gardens of a royal palace on the outskirts of Madrid.
 It was an initiative of Carlos III of Spain, who succeeded to the Spanish throne in 1759, and his wife, Maria Amalia of Saxony.

 Prior to becoming King of Spain, Charles reigned as King of Naples and Sicily.
 A similar factory, the Porcellana di Capodimonte, had been established by the royal couple in Naples.
 Maria Amalia died in 1760, a year after moving to Madrid with her husband, but she was an important influence on both the Naples and the Madrid factories.
 53 specialized Italian craftsmen from Naples came to Madrid, along with three shipments containing the necessary equipment and special paste, to establish a factory to produce royal porcelain in Madrid.
 Gaetano Schepers was in charge of the factory and ten Spanish artists were also associated with the manufacturing.
 The porcelain's quality was internationally recognized, and its manufacturing techniques were kept a state secret.
 Buen Retiro porcelain was one of the products that drove mercantilist royal policy during the Spanish Age of Enlightenment.
 There were other factories in the Madrid area producing luxuries such as tapestries, glass etc.

-1800s
+19th century

 The year 1803 marked a transition in the factory management from the Italian board of directors to the Spanish-born Bartolome Sureda y Miserol.
 During his career, Sureda directed several royal factories, including the Real Fábrica de Paños in Guadalajara, the Real Fábrica de Loza de la Moncloa, and the Real Fábrica de Cristales de La Granja.

 The occupying French forces were driven out of Madrid in 1812, during the Peninsular War, and the park became the scene of intense fighting.
 The factory building was fortified by the French, and attacked by the British.

 Wellington, who was threatened with a counter-offensive, gave orders to burn the building and the factory ceased production.
 It has been suggested that the decision to destroy the factory was influenced by commercial rivalry as well as its strategic importance.

 In 1817, the factory was re-established on a new site in Madrid, becoming the Royal Factory of La Moncloa, founded by Ferdinand VII, who moved the Buen Retiro workshops and warehouses to La Moncloa.
 Sureda became director again in 1821.
 All of the employees of the destroyed factory were re-employed in the new one.